*** Available for weekly rentals only. Only $1,995 per week ***

 Q. What is the service fee?

-A. Boat bound charges a service fee to renters for this rental platform.
-As of this writing, the service fee is 10% of the rental.
+A. Boatsetter charges a service fee to renters for this rental platform.
+This goes to Boatsetter, not the boat owner.

 Q. What other fees and deposits can be charged?

-A. Late fees, dirty boat fees, damage fees, renter no-show fees and other fees will be charged per Boatbound’s policies (see “How Boatbound Works” under “Help”).
+A. Late fees, dirty boat fees, damage fees, renter no-show fees and other fees will be charged per Boatsetter's policies (see “How Boatsetter Works” under “Help”).

 Q. Do I need a license or certificate?